pannous/jini-plugin/README.md

 Copilot X like features for Jetbrains IDEs using ChatGpt and GPT-4:

+## Update 2024
+We thought other 'official' plugins would make this obsolete, however as of March 2024 this is still the only plugin which offers:
+• Fixing bugs in place
+• Context actions

 ## Features
 * **Explain**: Get explanations for any code file or segment through OpenAI API.
 * **Fix**: Let ChatGPT analyze and explain compiler build error messages and suggest fixes.